Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ## Data storage

-Relecloud decided to use Cosmos....
+Relecloud decided to use [Cosmos]() as the main data storage for the solution emtities.
+With globally distributed capability, Comos can meet the scaling requirement of RideShare.

 **Please note** that the Cosmos `Main` and `Archive` collections used in the reference implementation use fixed data size and the minimum 400 RUs without a partition key.
 Obviously this needs to be better addressed in a real solution.

-In addition Azure SQL Database is used to persist trip summaries so they can be reported on, in PowerBI, for example.
+Relecloud also decided to use Azure SQL Database to persist trip summaries so they can be reported on in PowerBI, for example.
 To this end, the solution defines a `TripFact` table to store the trip flat summaries.
-Please refer to the [setup](./setup.md) to see how you can provision it.
+Please refer to the [setup](./setup.md) to learn how you provision it.

 ## Source Code Structure